John Gavin

-John Gavin (born Juan Vincent Apablasa; April 8, 1931 – February 9, 2018) was an American actor and diplomat who was the president of the Screen Actors Guild (1971–1973), and the United States Ambassador to Mexico (1981–1986).
-Among the films he appeared in were A Time to Love and a Time to Die (1958), Imitation of Life (1959), Spartacus (1960), Psycho (1960), Midnight Lace (1960) and Thoroughly Modern Millie (1967), playing leading roles for producer Ross Hunter.
+John Gavin (born Juan Vincent Apablasa; April 8, 1931 – February 9, 2018) was an American actor and diplomat who was the president of the Screen Actors Guild (1971–1973) and the United States Ambassador to Mexico (1981–1986).
+Among the films in which he appeared were A Time to Love and a Time to Die (1958), Imitation of Life (1959), Spartacus (1960), Psycho (1960), Midnight Lace (1960), and Thoroughly Modern Millie (1967), playing leading roles for producer Ross Hunter.

 Early life

 Gavin was born in Los Angeles as Juan Vincent Apablasa II.
-His father, Juan Vincent Apablasa Sr., was of Chilean descent and his mother, Delia Diana Pablos, was a Mexican-born aristocrat.
+His father, Juan Vincent Apablasa, Sr., was of Chilean descent and his mother, Delia Diana Pablos, was a Mexican-born aristocrat.
 When Juan was two, his parents divorced and his mother married Herald Ray Golenor, who adopted Juan and changed his name to John Anthony Golenor.

-After attending Roman Catholic schools, St. John's Military Academy (Los Angeles), and Villanova Preparatory (Ojai, California), he earned a Bachelor of Arts in economics degree and Latin American affairs from Stanford University, where he was in the Navy ROTC, did senior honors work in Latin American economic history, and was a member of Chi Psi fraternity.
+After attending Roman Catholic schools, St. John's Military Academy (Los Angeles), and Villanova Preparatory (Ojai, California), he earned Bachelor of Arts degrees in economics and Latin American affairs from Stanford University, where he was in the Navy ROTC, did senior honors work in Latin American economic history, and was a member of Chi Psi fraternity.

 Military service

-During the Korean War, Gavin was commissioned in the U.S. Navy serving aboard the off Korea where he served as an air intelligence officer from 1951 until the end of the war in 1953.
+During the Korean War Gavin was commissioned in the U.S. Navy serving aboard the off Korea, where he served as an air intelligence officer from 1951 until the end of the war in 1953.
 Due to Gavin's fluency in both Spanish and Portuguese, he was assigned as flag lieutenant to Admiral Milton E. Miles until he completed his four-year tour of duty in 1955.
 He received an award for his work in the Honduras floods of 1954.

-In a 1960 interview, Gavin disputed rumors that he was born into wealth by revealing that he attended a preparatory school and Stanford University on scholarships.
+In a 1960 interview Gavin disputed rumors that he was born into wealth by revealing that he attended a preparatory school and Stanford University on scholarships.

 Career

 Entry into acting

-Following his naval service, Gavin offered himself as a technical adviser to family friend and film producer Bryan Foy, who was making a movie about the Princeton.
+Following his naval service Gavin offered himself as a technical adviser to family friend and film producer Bryan Foy, who was making a movie about the Princeton.
 Instead, Foy arranged a screen test for Gavin with Universal-International.
 Gavin initially refused the offer, but his father urged him to try it.
 The test was successful and Gavin signed with the studio.
 "They offered me so much money I couldn't resist", he said later.

 Universal groomed Gavin as a leading man in the mold of Rock Hudson.
 He trained in Jess Kimmel's talent workshop under the name John Gilmore.
-His classmates included Grant Williams, Gia Scala and John Saxon.
-His first film was Raw Edge (1956) where he played the brother of Rory Calhoun and was billed as John Gilmore.
-His name was changed to John Gavin for the films Behind the High Wall (1956), Four Girls in Town (1957), and Quantez (also 1957).
+His classmates included Grant Williams, Gia Scala, and John Saxon.
+His first film was Raw Edge (1956), in which he played the brother of Rory Calhoun and was billed as John Gilmore.
+His name changed to John Gavin for the films Behind the High Wall (1956), Four Girls in Town (1957), and Quantez (also 1957).
 Gavin was meant to star in The Female Animal (1958) but was too busy on other projects and was replaced by George Nader.